LeonAlexanderAkkad/Custom-CLAP/README.md

 # Create a conda environment using either env_cuda.yml or env_cpu.yml
 conda env create -f env_cpu.yml
 ```
-Alternatively, you can first install the dependencies listed in the .yml file manually or with any other package manager and then do the following:
+Alternatively, you can first install the dependencies listed in the [Environment YAML](env_cpu.yml) file manually or with any other package manager and then do the following:
 ```shell
 # Move to the root directory
 cd path_to_root_directory